 Why does a price fill a gap?
 It has to so with big market players known as “market makers.”
 It’s not uncommon that market makers push the price too high or too low, especially between trading sessions.
 Having massive resources at their disposal, market makers trade against the trend which would otherwise continue in the direction of the gap.

 By closing the gap, market makers confuse traders even more.
 After the gap has been closed, they may start trading in the direction of the gap, forming a strong trend.
 To be able to make money amidst such chaos, you can view the filling of a gap as a signal for action.
 If you see a gap, there is a 70-80% chance that it will be filled.
 (Keep in mind that in high timeframes, a gap may take years to close!)

 According to John Murphy, to be able to effectively use gaps as a predictive tool, you must be able to differentiate between them.
 Murphy divided price gaps into 4 categories:

 - Exhaustion gaps.

 A common gap is the least interesting formation when it comes to predicting price behavior.
-It usually occurs in low-volatile markets or in the middle of a trade range.
+It usually occurs in low-volatile markets or the middle of a trading range.
 It indicates the lack of traders’ interest in the asset.
-A common gap is susceptible to a smallest investment.
+A common gap is susceptible to the smallest investment.